Colorful U.S. Poster Art from World War II Spurred the Country to Victory

 However, all of the major powers used propaganda posters.

-Nazi propaganda began well before the war and took a wide variety of forms, including newsreels, posters, parades and rallies.
+German propaganda, for instance, began well before the war and took a wide variety of forms, including newsreels, posters, parades and rallies.

 |Geraldine Doyle inspired the "Rosie the Riveter" posters|